MicrosoftDocs/office-developer-lync-evergreen-docs/docs/sdn-interface/vgaqualityratio-element-sdn-interface-2-1-1.md

 - xml
 ---

-# VGAQualityRatio element (QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)
+# VGAQualityRatio element

+(QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)

 Percentage of the duration of a call that is using the VGA resolution.
 This metric is reported for video streams when available. (percent)

-**In this article**
-Element information
-Definition
-Elements and attributes

 ## Element information